-The piece connects three women—Okwui Okpokwasili and April Matthis (performing live) with the 86-year-old Edna Carter and her extended family (on video).
-The live performers enact parallel iconic characters that draw from history, popular culture, and speculative fiction with source materials ranging from Moms Mabley to Amy Winehouse, Kathy Acker to Samuel Delaney, as they “act out” within and around assumptions about prescribed cultural body politics.
+The piece connects three women—Okwui Okpokwasili and April Matthis (performing live) and 86-year-old Edna Carter, along with her extended family (on video).
+The live performers enact parallel iconic characters that draw from history, popular culture, and science fiction with source materials ranging from Moms Mabley to Amy Winehouse, Kathy Acker to Samuel Delaney, as they “act out” within and around assumptions about prescribed cultural body politics.
 The live performance installation is supported by an electronic/turntable-based sound score created and performed by composer Marina Rosenfeld.
 The space for Scaffold Room is a confined, constructed two-story environment, in essence its own theater, placed in the Walker’s white cube Burnet Gallery.

 Lemon, who began his career as a dancer and choreographer, is now seen as a critical figure exploring intersections between performing and contemporary art worlds.
 The artist has had eight increasingly interdisciplinary works supported by the Walker over the course of 17 years, and recent projects at the Museum of Modern Art in New York, the Studio Museum in Harlem, and various other international museums.
 Scaffold Room is perhaps his boldest experiment yet with the boundaries of form and presentation.

-The installation is designed by Ralph Lemon and R. Eric Stone, and engineered and fabricated by F. Randy deCelle.
+The Scaffold Room installation is designed by Ralph Lemon and R. Eric Stone, and engineered and fabricated by F. Randy deCelle.
 Collaborators include composer/turntablist Marina Rosenfeld, video designer Mike Taylor, lighting designer Roderick Murray, sound design consultant Philip White, and costume designer Naoko Nagata.

 Curators: Bartholomew Ryan, Philip Bither, and Doug Benidt